2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 08:30am – Group departure for Himeji.
 This morning we will have our first opportunity to experience one of the world’s best ever forms of travel – a train ride on Japan’s legendary transportation marvel – the Shinkansen “Bullet Train”.

 Trains in Japan are by far the best way of travelling from A to B, and are used widely by the local population.
 They are uber efficient, clean, safe, comfortable and fast!
-With speeds of up to 300km/h, we will be travelling the 280 kilometres between Osaka and Himeji in 1 hour and 30 minutes in whisper-quiet comfort.
+With speeds of up to 300km/h, we will be travelling the 100 kilometres between Shin-Osaka and Himeji in 30 minutes of whisper-quiet comfort.

 09:45pm – Exploration of Himeji’s famous castle, also known as “The White Heron Castle” for its likeness to the elegant bird, the castle has been registered as a UNESCO World Heritage site since 1993.
 This majestic white castle is gorgeous to admire from the outside, but its impressiveness grows once you step into the grounds and inside the main tower (tenshukaku) and Western Bailey (Nishi no maru).